Welcome to our website

-The Embassy keeps working with rotating teams until December, with one team present and one team working from home.
-Only Belgian citizens can visit the Embassy, strictly upon prior appointment between 9 AM and 12 PM.
+The Embassy can receive visitors strictly upon prior appointment between 9 AM and 12 PM.
 Normal working hours are in place.
 The Embassy has introduced an automated appointment system.

 All consular services are exclusively done at the Embassy in Abu Dhabi.
 The Embassy has no possibility to do this in Dubai.

 The Embassy remains available by email (email@example.com (link sends e-mail)) for urgent questions.
 The emergency phone is only available for urgent consular or humanitarian cases (050-441.34.60).
 You can also find general information on our web page.

 The Embassy asks for your understanding that the situation is changing constantly and that new information pops up regularly.
 You are therefore urged to regularly consult primary sources of information, like the websites of the main airline companies and for official communications the Emirates News Agency WAM.
 You are expressly requested to be extremely careful with false and fake news from unreliable sources.

 The general Belgian travel advice can be consulted on the following links:

 We urge you to follow at all times the recommendations and guidelines of the Emirati government and to strictly adhere to the restrictions imposed.
 For residents in this country, the Emirati government is primarily responsible for your safety and wellbeing.